 The middle cranial fossa of the skull accommodates the pituitary gland and the temporal lobes of the cerebral cortex.

-The posterior cranial fossa (latin: fossa cranii posterior) lies at the lowest level of the internal cranial base and is the largest of the three cranial fossae.
-It is formed by the occipital bone, the posterior surface of the petrosal part of the temporal bone, and the mastoid angle of the parietal bone.
+The posterior cranial fossa lies at the lowest level of the internal cranial base and is the largest of the three cranial fossae.
+It is made of the occipital, temporal, and parietal bones.
+It is formed by all parts of the occipital bone, the posterior surface of the petrous portion of the temporal bone, and the mastoid angle of the parietal bone.

-The posterior cranial fossa is bounded anteriorly by the dorsum sellae, the posterior aspects of the body of the sphenoid and of the basilar part of the occipital bone, posteriorly by the squamous part of the occipital bone; laterally by the petrous and mastoid parts of the temporal bone and by the lateral parts of the occipital bone.
+The posterior cranial fossa is bounded anteriorly by the dorsum sellae, superior margin of the petrous part of the temporal bone.
+Posteriorly, it is bounded by the squamous part and internal occipital protuberance of the occipital bone, and groove for the transverse sinus.
+Laterally, the boundary line goes by petrous and mastoid parts of the temporal bone and by lateral parts of the occipital bone.